arunprsh/no-code-low-code/hcls/tabular/diabetic-readmission-prediction/README.md

         * You can dive into the details of individual models by right clicking on the model and choosing `Open in model details`.
             <p align="center"><img width="950" height="700" src="./img/ap/individual-model.png"></p>
+        * Once the experiment is completed, Autopilot will automatically deploy the best model as a real-time REST endpoint.